Find Affordable College Courses

 Waukesha, WI

-The average tuition and fees for an out-of-state undergraduate student at Carroll U are $35,140 a year.
+Out-of-state tuition fees for undergraduate students at Carroll U are $35,140 per year.
 On average, special ed graduates from Carroll U take out $27,000 in student loans while working on their degree.

-On top of its placing in our value ranking, Carroll U also did well on our Best Special Education Schools in the Great Lakes Region list.
-It’s in the top 20% of all schools reviewed in this analysis.
+Carroll U also claimed a spot on our Best Special Education Schools in the Great Lakes Region list.
+It’s in the top 20% of all schools in this category.

 #6